 Other Great Healthy Sides

 I’m always trying to come up with healthy sides for my family, here are a few that my family loves:

 If you make this roasted cauliflower recipe or any of the other recipes please leave me a comment and let me know!

 - 2 tablespoons olive oil

-- Preaheat your oven to 425 degrees.
+- Preheat your oven to 425 degrees Fahrenheit.
 Line a baking sheet with parchment paper.

-- Cut the head of cauliflower in half.
+- Cut the head of the cauliflower in half using a sharp knife.
 Working with one half at a time, make two angled cuts into the cauliflower (the cuts will meet each other), to remove the stem and all the greens.

-- Cut the flowerets into bite sized pieces.
+- Cut the florets into bite-sized pieces.
 Repeat with the other half.
 Put all the pieces in a large bowl.

 - Coat the cauliflower with olive oil.
-Then sprinkle with salt and garlic powder and toss to combine.
-Pour onto the parchment lined baking sheet.
+Then sprinkle with salt, garlic powder, and black pepper.
+Toss to combine.
+Pour onto the parchment-lined baking sheet.